 Although an AC recharge can restore the cold temperatures you’re used to, the “fix” might only be a temporary one, depending on what caused the temperature change in the first place.

-If your car’s air conditioning system has trouble staying reliably cold, even after a recharge, it can be evidence of a refrigerant leak.
+If your car’s air conditioning system has trouble staying reliably cold, even after a recharge, it can be evidence of a refrigerant leak or worse.

-Although it’s common and normal for small leaks to develop as your vehicle ages, this typically doesn’t affect the consistency of your AC’s ability to produce cold air, and certainly not in a short amount of time.
-In other words, if you find yourself needing your car’s AC recharged on a regular basis, it strongly suggests that there is a more serious refrigerant leak, which is something that should be evaluated by our professional auto mechanics as soon as possible.
+Although it’s common and normal for small refrigerant leaks to develop as your vehicle ages, this typically doesn’t affect the consistency of your AC’s ability to produce cold air, and certainly not in a short amount of time.
+In other words, if you need your car’s AC recharged regularly, it strongly suggests that there is a more serious refrigerant leak, which should be evaluated by our professional auto mechanics as soon as possible.

 What Happens When Your Car Gets An AC Recharge?